TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 A subscriber is different from a subscription.
 Each subscription can have one or many subscribers.
 The idea of having multiple subscribers in a subscription is to split the loads.
 For example, for one subscription that has two subscribers, the two subscribers will get partial messages from the subscription.

+## 🔥Vertex AI

+Vertex AI is a machine learning platform that allows you to manage all of Google’s cloud services in one place to deploy and maintain AI models.
+You can build, deploy, and scale machine learning (ML) models faster, with fully managed ML tools for any use case with this platform.

+Vertex AI Pipeline is a tool for orchestrating ML workflows that uses Kubeflow Pipeline under the hood.
+Similar to the relationship between Airflow and Cloud Composer or Hadoop and DataProc, to understand Vertex AI Pipeline, we need to be familiar with Kubeflow Pipelines.

 ## 🔥 Data Studio

 Data Studio is a fully managed tool on the cloud.
 This means that you can literally start developing your report, visualizing charts, sharing the report, and more without leaving your browser.